Want Stronger Friendships? Pull Out Your Notepad

 Vanessa Nuñez was craving close friendship.

-"I had a lot of surface-level relationships with different people but it never really went deeper than that," says Nuñez, "and I wanted deeper meaningful relationships."
+"I had a lot of surface-level relationships with different people but it never really went deeper than that," says Nuñez, "and I wanted deeper, meaningful relationships."

 Explore Life Kit